Great Atlantic Resources (CVE:GR) Shares Down 17.6% – Should You Sell?

-Shares of Great Atlantic Resources Corp.
-(CVE:GR – Get Free Report) traded down 17.6% during mid-day trading on Thursday .
-The stock traded as low as C$0.07 and last traded at C$0.07.
-330,302 shares traded hands during trading, an increase of 225% from the average session volume of 101,587 shares.
+Great Atlantic Resources Corp.
+(CVE:GR – Get Free Report)’s stock price was down 17.6% on Thursday .
+The company traded as low as C$0.07 and last traded at C$0.07.
+Approximately 330,302 shares were traded during trading, an increase of 225% from the average daily volume of 101,587 shares.
 The stock had previously closed at C$0.09.

 About Great Atlantic Resources